List of Jujutsu Kaisen characters: Kenjaku

 Kenjaku (羂索) is an ancient sorcerer.
 He orchestrated the Shibuya Incident and Culling Game to recreate the Heian era in modern Japan.
 Initially appearing as the deceased Suguru Geto, he is actually a brain-like entity that transfers between hosts, retaining their Cursed Techniques, such as Geto's Cursed Spirit Manipulation and Kaori Itadori's Antigravity.
 He manipulated Mahito's group and used Noritoshi Kamo's body to create the Cursed Womb: Death Paintings.
 During the Culling Games, he resumed his Kamo identity, exiled the current clan head, and attempted to absorb Tengen.
 After a fierce battle with Yuki Tsukumo and Choso, he killed Yuki and fled with her research.
 Later, Takaba engaged him in a reality-warped fight, allowing Yuta to decapitate him.
 Before dying, Kenjaku added a rule enabling Megumi (possessed by Sukuna) to start the merger.
 Yuta used Kenjaku's brain transfer technique to possess Gojo's corpse to fight Sukuna.
 Post-battle, Geto appears with Takaba, but it is unclear if it is Kenjaku or Geto.

 Uraume

 Uraume (裏梅) is a mysterious Curse User aligned with Kenjaku that has existed for a thousand years.
 Their Curse Technique, Ice Formation (氷凝 呪法, Hikori Juhō) allows them to materialize and manipulate ice.
 Their abilities are powerful enough to freeze a large group of people and is even capable of using Reverse Curse Technique to heal themselves.
-Although a human, Sukuna regards them as an ally because of their delicious cooking.
+Sukuna regards them as an ally because of their delicious cooking.
 They are the one, who sent Kumiya and Shigemo to the Sister School Event as distractions, and also send Shigemo to kill assistant managers during the Shibuya Incident.
 During the Shinjuku Showdown, Hakari alone faces off against Uraume to separate them from Sukuna, while he faces off against all the other sorcerers.
 Upon Sukuna's death, Uraume ends their own life.